 The corrective moves have no clear direction.
 They bounce up and down, and down and up.
 There is no clear direction.
 In these areas we see the currency making flags, triangles, wedges, sideways consolidations, and much more corrective patterns.
 The net result is that the currency in fact hardly moves anywhere.
 It just oscillates back and forth.

 According to statistics, currencies spend at least 70% of the time in corrective trading.
 Then again currencies only have an impulsive character at maximum 30% of the time.
 Forex trading is simple but not easy.
-That is why Winners Edge Trading is here with valuable Forex advice day in day out on how to trade Forex.
+That is why Trading Strategy Guides is here with valuable Forex advice day in day out on how to trade Forex.
 These stats have important consequences.
 Also, read about The Benefits and Danger of Online Forex Trading.

 Some attempt to trade both but a high level of experience and great skill set is definitely required.
 You can also read the article on how to check if your investment is backed by the right strategy.

 For most traders, the best value for your money and your risk is catching impulsive moves.
 Why?